 Once awarded a DSF, the student can choose to use it during the fall or spring semester of the following year.
 If the student does not use it during the awarded academic year, they will forfeit the award.

 While the department guarantees the one-semester DSF for all students who meet the above criteria, the exact timing of the award may depend on seniority and budgetary considerations.

 Summer Research Fellowship

-Students who have not reached the minimum level of stipend funding during the Fall and Spring semesters ($25,000 for academic year 2016-17) will be “topped up” to that amount with a Department Summer Fellowship.
+Students who have not reached the minimum level of stipend funding during the Fall and Spring semesters ($32,000 for academic year 2021-22) will be “topped up” to that amount with a Summer Research Fellowship.
 We compute the level of funding based on GSR and GSI appointments (including the department’s GSI supplemental stipends) for the fall and spring semesters of the year, and total projected income for those with fellowships and grants (including stipends committed for summer).
-Income from Reader appointments and small administrative assistant appointments is not included in Fall and Spring stipend totals calculations.
+Income from Reader appointments and/or small administrative assistant appointments is not included in Fall and Spring stipend totals calculations.

 - GSI for a psychology course or a course cross-listed with a psychology course.

-- RPP Coordinator or Head Graduate Student Instructor.
+- Head Graduate Student Instructor